KEK-SBRC-CryoEM/gotocloud/rln_external/bfactor_plot/readme.md

 ## About the Script

 This script is an improved version of the `bfactor_plot.py` from the RELION project ([GitHub Link](https://github.com/3dem/relion/blob/master/scripts/bfactor_plot.py)).
 The core functionality for computing the **B-factor** has **not** been changed or refactored.
 The improvements focus mainly on input handling and script compatibility.

+## Breakpoint Analysis
+(beta) We included an additional breakpoint analysis to suggest the minimum number of particles to be used in which the B-Factor line

 ### Changes from the original script:
 - Added support for **YAML files** instead of raw `.py` for parameter input (mpi parameters).
 - Replaced `sys.argv` with **argparse** for better argument handling.
 - Added functionality for setting the **output_node.star** file.
 - Improved handling of **matplotlib** and **numpy** imports.